Historical Case Studies: Tail Hedges in Action

 March 2020: The COVID Crash

-The fastest 30% decline in market history.
+This was the fastest 30% decline in market history.
 34% in 23 trading days.
 The VIX hit 82.69 on March 16, surpassing even the 2008 peak.
 In January, markets were at all-time highs.
 By late March, the world had changed.

 Speed is what separates COVID from every prior drawdown.
 Discretionary hedgers who waited even a few days were too late.
 By the time the crisis was obvious, implied volatility had already tripled.
 Buying puts after the VIX moves from 15 to 40 means paying three to four times normal premium for protection that's already partially priced in.
 Systematic programs that were already positioned captured the full move.
+In our experience, the difference between being early and being late here was the entire payoff.

 The monetization challenge

 The market bottomed on March 23 and staged one of the most powerful rallies in history.
 Holders who didn't take profits watched gains evaporate within weeks.
 The V-shaped recovery punished anyone without a predefined monetization framework.
-Tiered, rules-based profit-taking would have captured the value.
+Tiered, rules-based profit-taking would've captured the value.
 Holding and hoping gave it all back.

 The lesson